 by Thomas Martinek – Trend Magazine (Austria)

 Interview of Prof. Aswath Damodaran and Prof. Christopher Kummer to Trend magazine.
-Apart from Valuation of European companies they also discuss how they use Mergers and acquisitions (M&A) to grow their value.
+Apart from the Valuation of European companies they also discuss how they use Mergers and acquisitions (M&A) to grow their value.

 Trend: What effects do expect for the world economy during the Presidency of Donald Trump?